pidie/darkwood/.swm/physics-system.9x3kjr34.sw.md

 # The Right Tool For the Job

 Creating tools that utilize custom physics is super easy.
-To access the physics system, a script only needs to subscribe to the `OnApplyGravitationalForce`<swm-token data-swm-token=":Assets/Scripts/Physics_/PhysicsManager.cs:15:9:9:`        // public static Action OnApplyGravitationalForce;`"/> action.
+To access the physics system, a script only needs to subscribe to the `OnApplyPhysics`<swm-token data-swm-token=":Assets/Scripts/Physics_/PhysicsManager.cs:12:5:5:`        public Action OnApplyPhysics;`"/> action.
 From there, it's as simple as defining the behavior associated with the subscription.

 <br/>